ben-girardet/pray-project/PROGRESS.md

 - [ ] Optimize bundles with code splitting (https://webpack.js.org/guides/code-splitting/)
 - [ ] Add a "viewedBy" property to topic, messages and prayers model so we can add personalised notifications based on who viewed what
 - [ ] Create more realistic tests scenario including user registration and increased users friendships
+- [ ] Help tooltips
+- [ ] Allow owner to give "owner" role on their topics